elastic/rally/docs/track.rst

 * ``detailed-results`` (optional, defaults to ``false``): Records more detailed meta-data for bulk requests.
 As it analyzes the corresponding bulk response in more detail, this might incur additional overhead which can skew measurement results.
 See the section below for the meta-data that are returned.
 This property must be set to ``true`` for individual bulk request failures to be logged by Rally.
 * ``timeout`` (optional, defaults to ``1m``): Defines the `time period that Elasticsearch will wait per action <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html#docs-bulk-api-query-params>`_ until it has finished processing the following operations: automatic index creation, dynamic mapping updates, waiting for active shards.

-With multiple ``clients``, Rally will split each document from ``corpora`` using as many splits as there are ``clients``.
+With multiple ``clients``, Rally will split each document using as many splits as there are ``clients``.
 This ensures that the bulk index operations are efficiently parallelized but has the drawback that the ingestion is not done in the order of each document.
 For example, if ``clients`` is set to 2, one client will index the document starting from the beginning, while the other will index starting from the middle.

 Additionally, if there are multiple documents or corpora, Rally will try to index all documents in parallel in two ways: